rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 {{Section 8.1 of !RFC7950}} includes a provision for defining a constraint on state data and specifies that the constraint must be true in a valid state data.
-However, {{Section 5.3 of !RFC8342}} soften that behavior by allowing semantic constraints to be violated under some circumstances to help detecting anomalies.
+However, {{Section 5.3 of !RFC8342}} softens that behavior by allowing semantic constraints to be violated under some circumstances to help detecting anomalies.
 Relaxing validation constraints on state data is meant to reveal deviations of the observed behavior vs. intended behavior of a managed entity and hopefully